-Lucky (wr.
-Logan Sparks & Drago Sumonja, dir John Carroll Lynch)
+Lucky (writers Logan Sparks & Drago Sumonja, director John Carroll Lynch)

 To say that Harry Dean Stanton’s performance in Lucky is a lifetime best sounds like hyperbole, but considering that the film was written for him by his friends, directed by and starring his friends, about him and his philosophies about life and death, and taking into account that it is both only his second lead performance ever and the last one he will ever give?
 Yeah.
 Lucky is the performance of a lifetime.

 Harry Dean Stanton isn’t Lucky, but Lucky is very much Harry Dean Stanton.
 At 90 years old he has much to say on life, and those thoughts and philosophies all come out by way of amazing conversations with other amazing actors throughout the course of the film.
 A spiritual journey taken by an avowed atheist who has to come to terms with the fact that he is old and nothing lasts every, that while being alone isn’t the same thing as being lonely, it might be a lot easier than dying alone.

 Anchored by a beautiful performance, crafted with love and affection, Lucky is one of the best films of the year.

 Okja (writers Jon Ronson & Bong Joon-ho, director Bong Joon-ho)